Open-Source-Compliance/tdosca-tc06-plainhw/input-sources/README.md

 * Download the respective zip file by using the GitHub commands in the [tdosca-tc06-plainhw repository](https://github.com/Open-Source-Compliance/tdosca-tc06-plainhw).

 ## 4. Installation <a id="ins"></a>
-To compile and install the program itself, do this:
+To compile and run the program, ...
-* Download and unzip test case package or clone the test case repository
+* ... download and unzip test case package or clone the test case repository
-* Change into the directory *input-sources*
+* ... change into the directory *input-sources*
-* Call ``mvn package``
+* ... call ``mvn package``

 ## 5. Usage <a id="use"></a>
 * Change into the directory *input-sources*